-In this study, the latest figure that is 50.7 MCM/year (Norman and Mulat 2007) is adopted as an annual recharge amount inside Sana'a Basin, which was estimated by using the recharge coefficient.
-Because the value was calculated on the basis of the recharge amount as estimated each sub-basin, they can be utilized for sub-basin-wise consideration for water resources management.
+The estimated amount, using the Darcy Law, is based on the transmissivity and assumption of the presence of simplified aquifer.
+On the other hand, the recharge coefficients applied for estimation are the empirical values, which are not obtained experimentally.
+Though there are some assumptions for the estimations, the values calculated, which widely range from 28 to 63 MCM annually, are reasonable from a hydrogeological point of view.
+In this study, the latest figure, that is 50.7 MCM/year, was adopted as an annual recharge amount inside Sana'a Basin.
+Because the value was calculated on the basis of the recharge amount as estimated each sub-basin as shown in Table 2.5, they can be utilized for sub-basin-wise consideration for water resources management.